fizyk/sfForkedDoctrineApplyPlugin/README.markdown

 ## Credits ##

-sfDoctrineApplyPlugin was written by Tom Boutell.
+sfDoctrineApplyPlugin was written by *Tom Boutell*.
 He can be contacted at [tom@punkave.com](mailto:tom@punkave.com).
 See also [www.punkave.com](http://www.punkave.com/) and [www.boutell.com](http://www.boutell.com/) for further information about his work.

+Changes resulting in forking the original plugin were written by [stephenrs](http://forum.symfony-project.org/index.php/u/11253/).

+Both Tom and Stephen deserves a Big thanks.

-Changes resulting in forking the original plugin were written by [stephenrs](http://forum.symfony-project.org/index.php/u/11253/). sfForkedDoctrineApplyPlugin was created by Grzegorz Śliwiński as a result of those changes with some additions.
+sfForkedDoctrineApplyPlugin was created by Grzegorz Śliwiński as a result of those changes with some additions.
 You can contact him at [fizyk@fizyk.net.pl](mailto:fizyk@fizyk.net.pl) or through jabber/xmpp at fizyk@jabbim.pl and follow his adventures on his [homepage](http://www.fizyk.net.pl/).